 Distracted driving, regardless of your age, has become a big problem in the United States and even on our roads in the Dallas/Fort Worth Metroplex.
 As a Tarrant County personal injury attorney, I have seen many people who have been injured distracted drivers.
 There is no reason to be distracted by a text message, an iPod, or even your lunch while you are behind the wheel of a vehicle that weighs thousand of pounds.
 Your friends can wait the extra fifteen minutes for you to call them back if it means that you are keeping yourself and others safe on the road.
 Don’t let yourself be part of the problem that is taking over our roads.
 Don’t drive distracted!

-If you or a loved one has been injured by a distracted driver, feel free to call the car crash attorneys at the Hart Law Firm for a free consultation.
+If you or a loved one has been injured by a distracted driver, feel free to call the car accident attorneys at the Hart Law Firm for a free consultation.